 What’s the Difference Between a Commercial and Residential Roll-Up Door?

-There’s a number of differences between roll-up doors for homes and roll-up doors for commercial spaces.
+There are a number of differences between roll-up doors for homes and roll-up doors for commercial spaces.
 If this is your first time purchasing a rolling garage door for your business, you may not be aware of the differences and how they can affect your purchasing decisions.

 Key differences between commercial and residential roll-up doors include: